 Requests for approval must be submitted to the DMin Office prior to the published deadline for the semester that the academic activity takes place.
 Registration deadlines for reading and research courses must comply with the course "add" dates of each academic year.
 These dates can be found on the TST website.

-A7.16 Basic (Second Entry Undergraduate) Degree Students in Graduate Courses Does not pertain to the DMin program.
+A7.16 Basic (Second Entry Undergraduate) Degree Students in Graduate Courses

 A7.17 Language Courses